[statement] [masthead] [archives] [donate] [links] [radha says]

 mum, what are we teaching?
 Not pride in our stars

-over the garter, our beetle-bonnets, our Jemimas.
+, our beetle-bonnets, our Jemimas.
 Even misogynist-

 envelope-pushing hairy ax wound trumps the clinical; I’d rather